Bantarus/archethic-telegram-bot/README.md

 # archethic-telegram-bot
-Telegram bot developed in javascript with Telegraf and archethic js library.
+Archethic Telegram bot developed in javascript with Telegraf and archethic Javascript library.